Parking tickets

 However, if you believe the ticket is unfair and was issued by an official body, it is crucial to act quickly and gather evidence to support your case.
 This can include photographs, witness statements, or any relevant parking permits or signage.

 There are several circumstances where you can challenge a parking ticket.
 For example, if there were unclear signs or markings, or a fault in the technology used to issue the ticket, you may be able to challenge it.
-However, there are situations where you will not be able to challenge the ticket, such as if you parked on a single red or double yellow line, or in an area reserved for permit holders.
-If you blocked an entrance, bus stop, parking bay, or path of traffic, it will be challenging to appeal the ticket, and your chances of success are likely to be very low.

 However, if you have mitigating circumstances such as being ill or the ticket falling off, you may be able to challenge the ticket.
 It is essential to proceed carefully and ensure you have enough evidence to support your claim.
-Keep in mind that challenging a parking ticket can be a lengthy and frustrating process, and there is no guarantee that your challenge will be upheld.

 The prospect of having your car clamped or towed away is not a pleasant one and can cause concern about the cost of retrieving your vehicle or whether you can remove the clamp on your own.

-Your car can be clamped if:
+Your Car Can be Clamped if:

 • Illegal parking: If your car is parked on roads or public land, causing an obstruction, it can be clamped.
 This includes situations when your car has broken down and is obstructing the road.